nuqtalab/nuqta-site-blocker/privacy-policy.md

 - Manage focus session timers
 - Save user preferences

-All permissions are used strictly for the extension’s single purpose: **helping users reduce distractions and stay focused**.
+All permissions are used strictly for the extension’s single purpose:
+**Helping users reduce distractions and stay focused.**

 ---

 ## 7. Third-Party Services

-Nuqta Site Blocker does **not** use third-party analytics, tracking tools, or external code.
+Nuqta Site Blocker does **not** use third-party analytics, tracking tools, or external services.

 ---